MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \subsection{Anti-offset Generalization Results}

-In real-world drone-view geo-localization, the captured query image is often not perfectly centered or aligned with its corresponding satellite-view gallery image.
+In real-world CVGL, the captured drone image is often not perfectly centered with its corresponding satellite-view image.
 This spatial misalignment can be caused by variations in camera angle or differences in viewpoint.
 A robust model must be able to generalize well despite such spatial offsets.